Me in 1975

 • There are websites like Myxer.com that allow you to upload it then send it to your cell

-• I find the easiest way is to email it to your phone
+• One easy way is to email it to your phone

 If you send it to your text message address (phone#@vzwpix.com or whatever your carrier supports) it will be received as a multimedia text message.